Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 And there are a few precautions to take if boiling your water is your preferred method of treatment.

-to ensure clean water
+Things to do to ensure clean water when you boil it

 The water must reach a rolling boil (not just a few tiny bubbles on the bottom of the pot) for a full minute in order to eliminate viruses, bacteria and protozoa.